watson-developer-cloud/node-sdk/README.md

 });
 ```

+## Configuring the HTTPS Agent
+The SDK provides the user with full control over the HTTPS Agent used to make requests.
+This is available for both the service client and the authenticators that make network requests (e.g. `IamAuthenticator`).
+Outlined below are a couple of different scenarios where this capability is needed.
+Note that this functionality is for Node environments only - these configurtions will have no effect in the browser.

-## Using the SDK behind a corporate proxy
+### Use behind a corporate proxy
 To use the SDK (which makes HTTPS requests) behind an HTTP proxy, a special tunneling agent must be used.
 Use the package [`tunnel`](https://github.com/koichik/node-tunnel/) for this.
 Configure this agent with your proxy information, and pass it in as the HTTPS agent in the service constructor.
 Additionally, you must set `proxy` to `false` in the service constructor.
 See this example configuration:
 ```js
 const tunnel = require('tunnel');